-The Diversity Celebrations Committee (DCC) coordinates the many cultural celebrations held on campus each year through its supported eleven student organizations.
-These include Black History Month, Viva La Raza, Asia Weeks, and the Martin Luther King Jr. holiday.
+- The Diversity Initiatives Support Committee (DISC) coordinates the many cultural celebrations held on campus each year through its supported seventeen student organizations.
+These include Black History Month, Viva La Raza, Hmong New Year, and the Drag Ball.

-All divisions of the SGA are entirely student-run and are funded by the students of St. Olaf.
+All divisions of the SGA are entirely student-run.

 The Manitou Messenger, founded in 1887, is the college newspaper published weekly by students for the St. Olaf College community.
 It is the medium for announcing and reporting campus-related events and for expressing student and faculty opinions.